-You’ve been diagnosed with an infected root canal system, and you’re not sure who to see for root canal therapy.
-Should you choose a dentist or an endodontist?
-That decision is ultimately up to you and your dentist, but the type of tooth that is infected and the shape of its roots can be important factors in making the choice.
-But before we look into that, let’s discuss the differences between endodontists and dentists.
+If you’ve been diagnosed with an infected root canal system, it’s important that you don’t delay seeking treatment.
+But first you must decide who to see for a root canal: a dentist or an endodontist.
+While this decision should be made with the guidance of your dentist, the type of tooth that is infected and the shape of its roots can be important factors in making the choice.
+Before we look into that, however, let’s talk about the differences between endodontists and dentists.

 What is an Endodontist?
 How Are They Different from Dentists?

 You may be asking yourself, “What is an endodontist?”
-Dentists and endodontists are both graduates of dental school, and many endodontists begin their dental careers in general practice.
-But while all endodontists are dentists, less than three percent of dentists are endodontists.* Endodontists complete an additional two or more years of specialized training in diagnosing tooth pain and performing procedures relating to the interior of a tooth.
-Their practice is frequently limited to endodontic procedures and, on average, they perform 25 root canal treatments per week.*
+Like dentists, endodontists are graduates of dental school and begin their dental careers in general practice—but while all endodontists are dentists, less than three percent of dentists are endodontists.* Endodontists complete an additional two or more years of specialized training in diagnosing tooth pain and performing procedures relating to the interior of a tooth, prioritizing the perseveration of natural teeth to help patients avoid extraction.
+In fact, an endodontist’s primary objective is to save teeth, often limiting their practice to endodontic procedures and performing an average of 25 root canal treatments per week.*

 Why Would a Dentist Refer You to an Endodontist?